1965 Trivia, History and Fun Facts

 The flag of Canada was adopted on February 15, 1965.

-Cosmonaut Alexei Leonov was the first person to ‘walk’ in space, on March 18th, next to the Voskhod 2.
+Cosmonaut Alexei Leonov was the first person to ‘walk’ in space on March 18th, next to the Voskhod 2.

-Astronaut John Young smuggled an illegal corned beef sandwich on board the Gemini 3 spacecraft in 1965.
-He was given the first reprimand in NASA space mission history and his snack remains the only contraband sandwich to ever make it into space.
+Astronaut John Young smuggled an illegal corned beef sandwich onboard the Gemini 3 spacecraft in 1965.
+He was given the first reprimand in NASA space mission history, and his snack remains the only contraband sandwich ever to make it into space.

 On December 16, 1965, astronauts Wally Schirra and Tom Stafford became the first people to perform music in space when they played Jingle Bells on harmonica and bells that they smuggled onto the Gemini VI.

-NASA as a practical joke played a parody of Hello Dolly, one of the biggest hits of the year, to wake the Gemini 6 crew in 1965.
+NASA, as a practical joke, played a parody of Hello Dolly, one of the biggest hits of the year, to wake the Gemini 6 crew in 1965.
 That started the tradition of waking astronauts up with songs.

 After being rejected by 20 publishers, Frank Herbert’s 1965 sci-fi classic Dune was finally picked up by Chilton Books.
 The publisher was previously known only for those big car repair manuals sold in auto parts stores.